These strategies will help Digital Ally Inc. (DGLY) succeed

 There are several well-rounded types of analysis and research techniques that can be used to gain a clear view of Digital Ally Inc.’s future performance, with equity being one of the most critical indicators.
 The goal here is to ensure that your current return on equity of -17.40% is sufficient for you to turn a profit off your investment.
 Taking into account the quick ratio of the company, currently set at 1.70, you can see that the company can cover any debts it may have, which can easily be seen in the annual report of the company.

-As an indicator of volatility for any stock, average volume can also be very valuable, and DGLY is recording an average volume of 321.31K.
-On a monthly basis, the volatility of the stock is set at 6.99%, whereas on a weekly basis, it is put at 5.49%, with a gain of 0.69% over the past seven days.
-Furthermore, long-term investors anticipate a median target price of $2.75, showing growth from the present price of $0.32, which can serve as yet another indication of whether DGLY is worth investing in or should be passed over.
+As an indicator of volatility for any stock, average volume can also be very valuable, and DGLY is recording an average volume of 317.95K.
+On a monthly basis, the volatility of the stock is set at 7.52%, whereas on a weekly basis, it is put at 10.04%, with a loss of -19.93% over the past seven days.
+Furthermore, long-term investors anticipate a median target price of $2.75, showing growth from the present price of $0.26, which can serve as yet another indication of whether DGLY is worth investing in or should be passed over.

 How Do You Analyze Digital Ally Inc. Shares?